kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 project: hexual
 ---

 Check out the code [here](https://github.com/kenjimarshall/Hexual).
+The application is available at [hexual.ca](http://www.hexual.ca).
 This project is built with a React frontend, Flask backend, and is connected to a MongoDB database.
-The application is available at hexual.ca.

 # What is it?